quicwg/base-drafts/draft-ietf-quic-invariants.md

 # Version Negotiation {#version-negotiation}

-A QUIC endpoint that receives a packet with a long header and a version it either does not understand or does not support sends a Version Negotiation packet in response.
+A QUIC endpoint that receives a packet with a long header and a version it either does not understand or does not support might send a Version Negotiation packet in response.
 Packets with a short header do not trigger version negotiation and are always associated with an existing connection.